Simon Procter: Art

 For the film "Oz the Great and Powerful" with James Franco in 2013, Simon Procter photographed Atlanta de Cadenet Taylor for Harper's Bazaar in Louis Vuitton, Bottega Veneta and Svarovski for Harper's Bazaar.

 In the same year, Procter photographed the Iconoclouds project.
 The artist Berndnaut Smilde had developed an interior cloud and Procter photographed it with the five most internationally famous fashion designers: Karl Lagerfeld, Stefano Gabbana and Domenico Dolce, Alber Elbaz and Donatella Versace.
 The series appears in the American Harper's Bazaar.

 Procter then used his unique art aesthetic to develop a photographic technique that captures and documents the large scale of a fashion show in the architectural space in which it takes place.
 His first fashion photography project was photographing a Dior show from 30 meters above the catwalk.
 The resulting images were published in two major articles in V Magazine and exhibited at Colette, with sponsorship from Armani and Prada.
 The Parisian luxury boutique Colette was internationally known for its art projects and not least for the documentary film “Colette Mon Amour” from 2020.

 Simon Procter is dedicated to immortalizing the majestic shows of fashion houses such as Chanel, Dior, Lagerfeld, Prada, Givenchy, Valentino and the designers have their haute couture shows documented by Procter worldwide on behalf of Stella McCartney, Diane von Fürstenberg, Michael Kors and The Veil.
 Part of this work will be published in 2014 in his illustrated book “Modeland” by Rosenbaum Contemporary, Miami.

 The Republican Guard of France - the police association of the National Guard has a gigantic portrait of him made with over 100 people, 20 horses and motorcycles.

-Since his work was exhibited at Art Basel Miami Beach in 2008 and shown at the Grand Palais in Paris, the Boston Museum of Fine Art, Art Basel Miami and the Museum of Modern Art (MMOMA), Moscow, Russia, he is considered one of the most outstanding photographers of his generation in today's contemporary art scene.
+His work was exhibited at Art Basel Miami Beach in 2008 and shown at the Grand Palais in Paris, the Boston Museum of Fine Art, Art Basel Miami and the Museum of Modern Art (MMOMA), Moscow, Russia.
 His works can be seen in museums and are now part of the largest art collections in the world.

-For more than ten years, Simon immortalized the opulent fashion shows that Karl Lagerfeld created for the most prestigious fashion houses in the world.
-The two had a special relationship.
-The otherwise shy Lagerfeld liked to have Procter portray him.
-Lagerfeld staged gigantic photo scenarios with Procter with himself and his models, especially for Chanel's haute couture.
-After Karl Lagerfeld's death, Simon Procter published the world's most legendary fashion shows under the title "Lagerfeld - the Chanel Shows" and provides a look behind the scenes - into areas that are normally inaccessible to most people.
-The art exhibition with large-format pictures is above all a homage to the icon Karl Lagerfeld.
+Procter photographed Karl Lagerfeld's fashion shows for over ten years.
+Following Lagerfeld's death, Procter published a collection of these photographs titled 'Lagerfeld - the Chanel Shows'.

 In 2024, global advertising campaigns by Hästens and Stephen Jones were released, photographed and filmed by Simon Procter.